-Software Development Technicians typically work as part of a team.
-They build simple software components (whether web, mobile or desktop applications) to be used by other members of the software development team as part of larger software development projects.
+A Software Development Technician typically works as part of a software development team, building simple software components (whether web, mobile or desktop applications) to be used by other members of the team as part of larger software development projects.

 This apprenticeship is recognised for entry onto the BCS Register of IT Technicians.

 Complete the programme and you'll be eligible to apply for registration.